-Cultural Connections Board 2023-2024
+Cultural Connections Board 2024-2025

-John Alexander (he/him)
+John Alexander, Treasurer (he/him)

 Joined Cultural Connections in 2022

-Mercy Bertero (she/her)
+Mercy Bertero, Co-President (she/her)

 Previously, Mercy worked as a Visitor Insights Specialist at the Oakland Museum of California (OMCA), where she focused on audience-based research projects and conducted various evaluations of museum programming, events, exhibitions, and content.
 She was also an active member of multiple task forces and learning teams working to develop equitable and accessible resources for museum staff and visitors.
+Working in both a museum frontline position and behind the scenes, Mercy aimed to bridge community needs and organizational goals together.
+She is passionate about accessibility in all forms and co-directed OMCA's partnership with KultureCity, making the museum the first Sensory Inclusive™ venue in Oakland.

 Joined Cultural Connections in 2022